uh-cs-iotlab/node-iothub/README.md

 # solmuhub
-Node.js implementation of the IoT Hub
+Node.js implementation of the IoT Hub.

 Authors
 -------